Ordinary differential equation

 Reduction to quadratures

 The primitive attempt in dealing with differential equations had in view a reduction to quadratures.
-As it had been the hope of eighteenth-century algebraists to find a method for solving the general equation of the nth degree, so it was the hope of analysts to find a general method for integrating any differential equation.
+As it had been the hope of eighteenth-century algebraists to find a method for solving the general equation of the th degree, so it was the hope of analysts to find a general method for integrating any differential equation.
 Gauss (1799) showed, however, that the differential equation meets its limitations very soon unless complex numbers are introduced.
 Hence analysts began to substitute the study of functions, thus opening a new and fertile field.
 Cauchy was the first to appreciate the importance of this view.
 Thereafter the real question was to be, not whether a solution is possible by means of known functions or their integrals, but whether a given differential equation suffices for the definition of a function of the independent variable or variables, and if so, what are the characteristic properties of this function.

 Fuchsian theory